trane-project/trane-music/courses/minor_scale/lesson_E_flat/exercise_5/back.md

-The note in degree number 5 of the E♭ minor scale is B♭.
+The note in degree number 5 of the E♭ Minor scale is B♭.